jspecify/jspecify/docs/docs/spec.md

 >
 > Note also that this spec covers only nullness information *from JSpecify
 > annotations*.
 Tools may have additional sources of information.
 For example, a
-> tool may recognize additional annotations.
-Or a tool may omit the concept of
+> tool may recognize additional annotations, or a tool may omit the concept of
 > `UNSPECIFIED` and apply a policy that type usages like `Object` are always
 > non-nullable.